Allabakshu-shaik/Allabakshu-shaik/README.md

 Hello guys...!

-My self Bakshu working as Devops Engineer , I am passionate & exited software engineer.
+My self Bakshu working as Devops Engineer , I am fully passionate & exited to develop new things & always ready to learn new things.